-Sedation dentistry provides an extra level of care for patients who have a sense of anxiety about dental visits.
-Dr. Deborah K. Ruprecht, a caring specialist with over 20 years of experience, uses a number of conscious sedation techniques to keep you calm during your appointment.
-If you live in the areas of Mission Viejo, Ladera Ranch and Solana Beach, California, and want to get the treatment you need without apprehension, call us today at 949-472-5499 or request an appointment our periodontist online.
+Sedation dentistry provides an extra level of care for those who have a sense of anxiety about dental visits.
+Dr. Deborah K. Ruprecht, a caring specialist with over 20 years of experience, uses several conscious sedation techniques to keep you calm during your appointment.
+If you live in the area of Mission Viejo, Ladera Ranch or Solana Beach, California, and want to get the treatment you need without apprehension, call us today at 949-472-5499 or request an appointment online.

 Sedation Dentistry Q&A

 Sedation dentistry uses medication to help patients relax during dental procedures.
 Several levels of sedation are available, including:

 Minimal sedation — Awake but relaxed

 Nitrous oxide or laughing gas is one of the most common methods of light sedation used in dental offices.
 Nitrous oxide is an analgesic that is gently inhaled and works effectively to reduce anxiety for short procedures.
 Nitrous oxide allows you to be awake and relaxed and may be used in combination with local anesthesia.

 Moderate oral sedation is a pill or liquid taken by mouth.
 Depending on the dose, it may produce a modest sensation of drowsiness and a deeper sense of relaxation.
 Oral sedation allows you to be responsive or sleep lightly and be relaxed during your procedure.
 Dr. Ruprecht performs this treatment for patients who have mild anxiety.

 Moderate IV sedation — On the edge of consciousness